India Employer of Record

-- States and union territories in India have the authority to establish a minimum wage, so minimum wage rates can vary significantly among jurisdictions
+- There is no national minimum wage in India.
+Instead, states and union territories in India have the authority to establish a minimum wage, so minimum wage rates can vary significantly among jurisdictions.

 - Any work beyond nine hours a day or 48 hours a week is considered overtime and employees are entitled to twice the normal rate of pay per hour.